Join us for a day of mindbending performances and exhibition activations.

 Will to Form: Activated will also feature a series of artist talks, in conversation with TarraWarra Biennial curator Emily Cormack, giving insight into artworks that consider the wild, intangible forces that animate human behaviour.

 Coffee, pastries, wine, cheese platters and light lunch options will be available for purchase throughout the day from The Deck at TarraWarra Estate.

-Ticket includes exhibition entry, drink upon arrival and return bus from Federation Square.
+Ticket includes exhibition entry, drink upon arrival and return bus from Federation Square (Russell Street Extension).
 Tickets can only be purchased online.
-Bus departs from Federation Square at 9.45am.
+Bus departs from the Russell Street Extension (next to Federation Square) at 9.45am.
 Return bus leaves TarraWarra Museum of Art at 4.15pm, arriving at Federation Square at approx. 5.15pm.

 Kusum Normoyle (NSW) explores aesthetic and literal expressions of (voice)-bodies, sound technologies, noise-making and their relationship to location and materials.
 Her work has been included in Dark MOFO; Artspace Sydney; Bergen Kunsthall; Primavera: Young Australian Artists, MCA; ISSUE Project Room NYC; Superdeluxe at Artspace for the 17th Biennale of Sydney; Liquid Architecture; N.K Berlin; UrBANGUILD JPN; Biennial of Graphic Art, Slovenia.